 marked off and separated from the main modern-day plots of the films.

-The Mollycoddle has an avalanche finale, like the hurricane in A Modern Musketeer,
+The Mollycoddle has an avalanche finale, like the hurricane near the start of A Modern Musketeer,

 and the flood finale in When the Clouds Roll By.